-During 2018-19, the Oil and Gas Authority undertook the following work:
+During 2019-20, the Oil and Gas Authority undertook the following work:

-- Reviewed its strategic risks on a quarterly basis and provided assurance on mitigation actions to the audit and risk committee. - Worked closely with the Government Internal Audit Agency on the 2018-19 internal audit and the 2019-20 internal audit plan. - Worked collaboratively with the National Audit Office on the 2018-19 audit. - Renewed all statutory and other appropriate insurance cover. - Ensured the OGA was compliant with new data protection law. - Established a security operations centre to monitor all IT activity.
+- Reviewed its strategic risks on a quarterly basis and provided assurance on mitigation actions to the audit and risk committee. - Worked closely with the Government Internal Audit Agency on the 2019-20 internal audit and the 2020-21 internal audit plan. - Worked collaboratively with the National Audit Office on the 2019-20 audit. - Renewed all statutory and other appropriate insurance cover. - Ensured the OGA was compliant with data protection law. - Ensured the OGA monitored all IT activity in line with National Cyber Security Centre guidance.